Network Regression with Graph Laplacians: Introduction

 The organization of this paper is as follows.
-In Section \ref{sec:prelim}, we provide a precise characterization of the space of graph Laplacians, and discuss potential metrics for this space.
+In Section \ref{sec:prelim}, we provide a precise characterization of the space of graph Laplacians and discuss metrics for this space.
 The proposed regression model for network responses and vector covariates is introduced in Section \ref{sec:model}.
-The pointwise and uniform rates of convergence for the estimators are established in Section \ref{sec:asym}.
+Pointwise and uniform rates of convergence for the estimators are established in Section \ref{sec:asym}.
 Computational details and simulation results for a sample of networks are presented in Section \ref{sec:sim}.
 The proposed framework is illustrated in Section \ref{sec:data} using the New York yellow taxi records and rs-fMRI data from the ADNI study.
+Finally, we conclude with a brief discussion presented in Section \ref{sec:dis}.
 Detailed theoretical proofs and auxiliary results are in the Appendix.